tariq7299/ArabicApp/dynamic-to-to.md

 ## Implemetation and steps

 9. Create Contats us page
-    - preview a successfull toast from backend **Solution1**:

-    - remove conosle logs
     - Add frontend validations using useform
+        -   **Solution 1**: Open bolesa api tables and check the same things to
+            - See dirty fields || isValid and then disable the submit button
+            - Change the look of each input like material error input
+            -

     - Add the phone input of +232
+    - remove conosle logs
     - Add country input field that will show flags
     - Provide correct input if arablic level input is not provided
     - Write your comments of found in old schema file somewhre else